 Contact the counselling service if you are suffering from depression, experiencing stress/anxiety, having difficulties relating to self/identity, having problems with relationships, or have past/present issues which are hindering your capacity to function including abuse, self harm, eating disorders, and loss.

 The university’s guidelines set out what is unacceptable behaviour, and how you can report instances of harassment.

 This webpage outlines the possible methods of reporting a hate crime that has been committed.
 If you would like Warwick Pride’s support/assistance in reporting a hate crime, please email email@example.com.

 Make sure to register with a GP – if you’re on campus or nearby you’ll be in the catchment area for the university health centre.
 Contact them if you require a consultation with a doctor or nurse, emergency contraception, vaccinations, or sickness certificates.
 They also have a function in referring trans* people on to relevant services.

 The SU’s welfare & campaigns officer can offer advice on issues such as housing, and sexual and mental health.
 They also support and encourage student activism.

 SU Liberation officers

-These four officers work to ensure that the voices of liberation groups (ethnic minorities students, students with disabilities, LGBTUA+ students, and women) are heard on campus.
+These four officers work to ensure that the voices of liberation groups (ethnic minorities students, disabled students, LGBTUA+ students, and women) are heard on campus.
 They each run campaigns and themed weeks designed to raise awareness of issues affecting Warwick students’ lives.